2018–19 School Year

 Eligible Children and Enrollment

-ESD 113 is funded for 715 Head Start slots in Grays Harbor, Mason, and Thurston counties; and 110 ECEAP non-federal share slots in Mason and Thurston, for a total of 825 slots.
+ESD 113 is funded for 535 Head Start and 165 ECEAP Match slots in Grays Harbor, Mason, and Thurston counties; and 110 ECEAP non-federal share slots in Mason and Thurston, for a total of 810 slots.

 The actual enrollment exceeds these numbers as enrollment fluctuates.
 There are children who are eligible but never enrolled because there is not enough funding.

-- 5.1% qualified as homeless children at time of enrollment.
-9.7% were homeless at some point during the year.
+- 11.8% qualified as homeless children at time of enrollment.

 Head Start Grantee Annual Reports Budget Information

 100% of non-federal share of $1,871,582.00 was earned.